top of page

 NFIP vs. Private Flood Insurance

-How do I get cheap Flood Insurance in Connecticut?
+How Do I Get Cheap Flood Insurance in Connecticut?

 To find affordable flood insurance that fits your needs, we suggest you compare both NFIP and top-rated private flood insurance options.
 We offer both!
 Use our online quote tool to quickly compare.

-The cost of a claim can be expensive, most are financially devastated after experiencing a flood if they don't have coverage.
+The cost of a claim can be expensive.
+Most are financially devastated after experiencing a flood if they don't have coverage.
 Without flood insurance, even a few inches of water can lead to financial ruin—protecting your home starts with getting a quote.

-Homeowner's insurance generally excludes flood coverage.
+Homeowners insurance generally excludes flood coverage.
 Obtaining a flood insurance policy is typically left up to the homeowner.
 If you're looking to get a policy, we offer a 100% online process.
 You can get a quote started here!

-Do I need flood insurance in Connecticut?
+Do I Need Flood Insurance in Connecticut?

-Connecticut sees flooding year round.
+Connecticut sees flooding year-round.
 Numerous rivers run through the state and can flood due to heavy rainfall or snowmelt.
 The shoreline can also be susceptible to flooding.
 Don't wait until a big storm is looming on the horizon or flooding is in the forecast to look into flood insurance.
 Consider that 20% of flooding happens in areas considered low-risk for floods.

 If you're ready to get coverage from the most common natural disaster, the first step is obtaining an instant flood insurance quote.
 Simply click the button below to get started!
-If you're happy with the price, you can pay online instantly and go from quote to covered in as little as 5 minutes!

 How to Get Flood Insurance Without a Flood Elevation Certificate.